Remembering the forgotten history of the Women's Suffrage Movement's "Night of Terror"

 By 1913, despite sixty years of grueling work by suffragists, only six states allowed women to vote.
 Then Alice Paul came to Washington, D.C., with a bold plan: a Great Suffrage Parade, right down Pennsylvania Avenue, the day before Woodrow Wilson's inauguration.
 Paul's demonstration marked the beginning of a more aggressive strategy that divided the women's suffrage movement, and even resulted in suffrage protesters being thrown in jail and beaten.
 But these tactics would eventually lead to victory: the ratification of the Nineteenth Amendment was seven years away.
 This narrative telling of the final years of the suffrage struggle is a testament to the power of protest and the will of determined women.

-Follow the incredible journey of the U.S. Women's Suffrage Movement with this exciting history by distinguished historian Carol DuBois!
-Beginning with the women's right's movements early years, and pioneering activists like Lucretia Mott, Elizabeth Cady Stanton, Susan B. Anthony, and Sojourner Truth, DuBois explores how the movement rose and fell; how the schism with the abolitionist movement generated vitriol and animosity between those who used to work shoulder to shoulder; and then introduces a new generation of champions like Carrie Chapman Catt and Alice Paul who helped make the 19th Amendment a reality.
+Follow the long and dramatic 72-year fight for women's right to vote with this thrilling and deeply-researched account of the Women's Suffrage Movement by distinguished historian Carol DuBois!
+Beginning with the Women's Rights Movement's early years, and bold activists like Lucretia Mott, Elizabeth Cady Stanton, Susan B. Anthony, and Sojourner Truth, DuBois explores how the movement rose and fell; how the crushing disappointment of women being denied the vote with the 15th Amendment led to a schism between many people who had long worked shoulder to shoulder as abolitionists against slavery; and then introduces a new generation of champions like Carrie Chapman Catt and Alice Paul who helped make the 19th Amendment a reality fifty years later.
 This authoritative history, released for the 100th anniversary of the 19th Amendment's ratification, is a stirring account of one of the most important movements in American history.